Nobodyworld/app-accounting-modular/docs/ARCHITECTURE.md

 ## Jobs

-- APScheduler in-process for simple cron-like jobs (# TODO move to Celery/Redis)
+- APScheduler in-process for simple cron-like jobs (upgrade to Celery/Redis for scale)